SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

 >
 >
 >
-> The Triggered action is used when you only want a single return from a single key press no matter how long it is held down.&nbsp; For example, if you want only one shot to be fired each time you hit the space key.
+> The Triggered action is used when you only want a single return from a single key press no matter how long it is held down.
+For example, if you want only one shot to be fired each time you hit the space key.
 >
 >
 >